jonchar/ma-scraper/approach.md

 of genre descriptor terms
 	* Color by distance from K-means centroid -> unclear if this matters
 	* Color by number of tokenized terms -> corresponds with concentric circles

+### Clustering on PCA results

+#### K-means
+Quick, but only finds spherical clusters.
+PCA results show non-circular clusters of different shapes and sizes.

+#### DBSCAN
+DBSCAN detects clusters based on point density.
+It takes a distance parameter
+$\epsilon$ (between points) and a minimum number of points (4-5 for 2D data) that defines a single cluster.
+It is capable of detecting clusters that are non-spherical in shape and clusters of different sizes.

+If we choose `min_points = 5` (`sklearn` default), then finding $\epsilon$ requires we make a histogram of the distances to the 5th nearest point for all points in the data set.
+To make this histogram, use the `sklearn.neighbors.KDTree` class.
+Most points should lie below a distance from each other.
+Just above this value should be a good choice for $\epsilon$.

+### Network analysis

+Nodes: Bands

+Edges: Overlapping genre terms

+#### Visualization options

+##### Graph / NetworkX

+Graph definitions

+* Bands
+	* Nodes: Bands
+	* Edges: Overlapping genre terms

+* Genre descriptors
+	* Nodes: Unique Genre descriptors, sized by number (of bands)
+	* Edges: Overlapping genre terms

+Visualization approaches

+1. Edge emphasis: color by overlap term for top N genre terms

+2. Node emphasis: color nodes by K-means/DBSCAN cluster membership

+##### Word Cloud

+1. Word cloud for each cluster / country

+##### Breakdowns

+* By country - Interesting, but might be too verbose (how do we pick which countries?)
+* By K-means/DBSCAN cluster membership - Potentially interesting, possibly
+redundant
+* By status - Fewer overall visualizations, still interesting.
+Can see what used to be popular.